huggingface/datasets/README.md

 `nlp` currently provides access to ~100 NLP datasets and ~10 evaluation metrics and is designed to let the community easily add and share new datasets and evaluation metrics.

-`nlp` originated from a fork of the awesome [`TensorFlow Datasets`](https://github.com/tensorflow/datasets) and the HuggingFace team want to deeply thank the TensorFlow Datasets team for building this amazing library and user API.
+`nlp` originated from a fork of the awesome [`TensorFlow Datasets`](https://github.com/tensorflow/datasets) and the HuggingFace team want to deeply thank the TensorFlow Datasets team for building this amazing library.
+More details on the differences between `nlp` and `tfds` can be found in the section [Main differences between `nlp` and `tfds`](#main-differences-between-nlp-and-tfds).

 # Installation